e-k-m/wind/README.md

 In summary, the current conclusions are:

+- The seasonal ARIMA is able to predict the trend multiple steps ahead.

-- The current approaches have a mean absolute error of approximately the same as a random walk.
+- The current approaches have a mean absolute error of approximately the same as a random walk, while predicting one step ahead.

 - The reason for the poor prediction accuracy seems to be the high "randomness" of wind speed over time, which is inadequately modeled in the two tested approaches.